At a Glance

 Next, you can edit any of your tasks or questions.
 If you need to add/remove a task or change the order of your tasks, we advise creating a similar test instead of editing the live test.

-The Metrics tab and export may show inaccurately if a task is added/removed.
+The Metrics tab and export may show inaccurately if a task is added/removed or changes type.
 Minor word updates are fine; however, adding or removing a task may cause the Metrics tab to show the information inaccurately.

 Keep in mind:

 - You cannot edit filters after launching a test.
 If you need to edit your target audience, make a copy of the test with the new filters and then launch the copied test.

 - Image assets are not available to add or edit after the test has been launched.
 To add or edit an image asset, use the Create similar test option.